FIRSTRobotics/fms-manual/source/overview-key-terminology/terminology.rst

    * - AD
      - Audience Display
      - A software program that is used to control the display of game information to the audience, including real-time scoring, rankings, playoff brackets, and more.
-   * - FCUI
+   * - FTA
-     - Field Control User Interface
+     - FIRST Technical Advisor
-     - Formerly a piece of FIRST hardware, now refers to the match control bar within the Match Play interface.
+     - Volunteer representative of FIRST HQ at events, supervises field operations and troubleshooting
    * -
      - roboRIO
      - Control system "brain" manufactured by National Instruments and required on each FRC Robot